ncontrerasortiz/Guazuma_Bioinformatics/notebook_NCO/0000_NotesPoints.md

 	2. Next: run fastQ Screen
 		1. Angiosperms or something like that
 		1. Against T. cacao, gossypium and Herrania and other plants
-		2. add an index of cacao genome (create bowtie2 index) OK
+		2. add an index of cacao, herrania etc genome (create bowtie2 index) OK
+			- Using both CDS and genomic dna, see if difference to know where to align or makes sense of transcript...

 1. TRinity assembly
 	1. Trinity assembly ok
-	2. Trinity Assembly quality assesment
+	2. Trinity Assembly quality assesment (next!)
 	2. then bowtie of reads to transcriptome to asses level of expression
 2. Bowtie